Mariners bring in medical professionals to educate players and staff on COVID-19 vaccines

-Before every game, the Mariners have hitters’ meetings, pitchers’ meetings, coaches meetings, a meeting with the starting pitcher, the catcher and the pitching coach and individual meetings as well.
+Before every game, the Mariners have hitters’ meetings, pitchers’ meetings, coaches’ meetings, a meeting with the starting pitcher, the catcher and the pitching coach and individual meetings as well.

 But on Saturday afternoon, there were meetings unlike any before.
 No, this wasn’t one of those closed-door players-only meetings called by veteran leaders when the team is in the midst of a losing streak or a stretch of poor and disinterested play.